Quantum chaos measures for Floquet dynamics: Measures of quantum chaos for driven systems

 \section{Measures of quantum chaos for driven systems}

-In this section we will derive expressions for a number of chaos diagnostic measures in Floquet systems in terms of the eigensystem of the associated Floquet Operator.
+In this section we will derive expressions for a number of chaos diagnostic measures - namely the Loschmidt echo, autocorrelation function and OTOC - in Floquet systems in terms of the eigensystem of the associated Floquet Operator.
+Appendix C provides a related expression for the Wigner function.
 These expressions hold for general Floquet systems which are probed stroboscopically and not just delta-function kicked systems like the quantum standard map.
+We will finally use the expressions to obtain plots of the time variation of some of these measures for a finite dimensional variant of the QKR, defined on a toroidal phase space.